 Postgraduate research students joining the school will enjoy a supportive environment within their area of research specialisation and the wider school community.

-Our four-year Bachelor of Psychology degree and our three-year psychology program with honours are accredited by the Australian Psychology Accreditation Council (APAC).
+Our four-year Bachelor of Psychology Honours degree and our three-year psychology program with honours in psychology are accredited by the Australian Psychology Accreditation Council (APAC).

 These courses will allow you to apply for provisional registration with the Psychology Board of Australia, which is needed to later attain full registration.